josephrexme/josephrex.me/_posts/2014-09-12-getting-started-with-gui-development-in-python.md

   * PyGTK
   * pyQT

 I started out with Tkinter since it shipped with my python installation while I was on a Windows operating system.
 This tutorial helped me <http://sebsauvage.net/python/gui/>.
 As soon as I got to do my first Tkinter program, I went ahead to do the wxpython program.
-At this point, I know what it felt like to build a GUI but I didn&#8217;t fully understand how to handle signals and slots.
-I only used samples from sites and my GUI programs didn&#8217;t have enough objects and enough actions in them.
+At this point, I know what it felt like to build a GUI but I didn't fully understand how to handle signals and slots.
+I only used samples from sites and my GUI programs didn't have enough objects and enough actions in them.

 After some reading, I decided to go with pyQt.
 I never tried pyGTK till date so I have less to say about it.
 I wrote my first pyQt4 program this way:

+{% highlight python %}
-<pre class="lang:python decode:true "># Code Example: Display a window in PyQt4
+# Code Example: Display a window in PyQt4
 # Python 2.6 with PyQt 4
 import sys
 from PyQt4 import QtGui